saraaahh63/NYU-Tandon-Bridge-2021/Week 1 - Computer Hardware/Module 2/Number Systems.md

 ## Counting in Base 2

-Since out computer system uses binary, meaning it only uses 0s and 1s, it is counting in Base 2.
+Since our computer system uses binary, meaning it only uses 0s and 1s, it is counting in Base 2.

 Digits: **0 1**